 There is a two-tiered system for withholding income tax from supplemental wages at a flat rate:

 - Optional flat rate: 22%.
-Because the optional flat tax rate on supplemental wages of up to $1 million in a taxable year is tied to a section of the Internal Revenue Code that is suspended for tax years 2018 through 2025 by the TCJA (§1(i)(2)), it appeared that the withholding rate would increase to 28% (from 25%).
-However, the IRS has confirmed the new rate is 22% (no other percentage allowed).
+The TCJA lowers the optional flat tax rate on supplemental wages of up to $1 million in a taxable year to 22% (no other percentage is allowed).

 - Mandatory flat rate: 37%.
-The mandatory withholding rate on supplemental wages exceeding $1 million in a taxable year is tied to the highest income tax rate.
-For 2017, the rate was 39.6%.
-The TCJA lowers that rate to 37% for tax years 2018 through 2025.
+The TCJA lowers the mandatory withholding rate on supplemental wages exceeding $1 million in a taxable year to 37% for tax years 2018 through 2025.

 Backup Withholding Rate

-The backup withholding rate is tied to the fourth lowest tax rate.
-For 2017 the rate was 28%.
-The TCJA lowers that rate to 24% for tax years 2018 through 2025.
+The TCJA lowers the backup withholding rate to 24% for tax years 2018 through 2025.

 Personal Exemption Elimination and Income Tax Withholding